MaruthiKo/JS_chai_aur_code/README.md

 # JS_chai_aur_code
-This repository contains all the code from the playlist Javascript by Chai aur code.
-The playlist is a deepdive into javascript
+This repository contains all the code and Notes from the JavaScript and backend playlist by Chai aur code.
+The playlist is a deepdive into javascript and backend concepts.